-Lambda Listgtk:drag-begin-with-coordinates (widget targets actions button event x y) Argumentswidget -- a gtk:widget source widget targets -- a gtk:target-list instance with the targets, data formats, in which the source can provide the data actions -- a gdk:drag-action bitmask of the allowed drag actions for this drag button -- an integer with the button the user clicked to start the drag event -- a gdk:event event that triggered the start of the drag, or nil if none can be obtained x -- an integer with the initial x coordinate to start dragging from,
+Lambda Listgtk:drag-begin-with-coordinates (widget targets actions button event x y) Argumentswidget -- a gtk:widget source widget targets -- a gtk:target-list instance for the targets, data formats, in which the source can provide the data actions -- a gdk:drag-action bitmask for the allowed drag actions for this drag button -- an integer for the button the user clicked to start the drag event -- a gdk:event event that triggered the start of the drag, or nil if none can be obtained x -- an integer for the initial x coordinate to start dragging from,

 in the coordinate space of the widget, if -1 is passed, the coordinates are retrieved from event or the current pointer position